Essay

 • normalize them,

-• mix carried values,
+• mix carried values into a context vector,

-• produce the next state.
+• carry that context into the next state.

 Where proving pressure appears